layilin/SP23-33852/_annotations/book3.md

 88.24 Dryads.
 Wood or tree nymphs in Greek mythology.

 [plant] 88.25 broad-leaf'd china.
-The china-root plant, *Smilax china*, which is native to China and valued for its medicinal properties.
-Whether *Smilax china* grew in the eighteenth-century Caribbean is unclear, however.
+The china-root plant, *Smilax china*, which is valued for its medicinal properties.
+Its native range extends from China to Japan and the Philippines.
+Whether *Smilax china* grew in the eighteenth-century Caribbean is unclear.
 The genus *Smilax* contains approximately 350 species, which are sometimes difficult to distinguish from each other.
 Today, the species *Smilax viscifolia* is commonly known as "China root" in Jamaica.

 88.17n a giant, of that appellation, carrying our Saviour, in the form of a child.
 A reference to the legend that St. Christopher, whose name means "Christ carrier," once carried Jesus in the form of a child across a river.